-Additionally, services major discounters like Family Dollar, and offers alcoholic beverages through Empire Wine & Spirits.
+Additionally, it services major discounters like Family Dollar and offers alcoholic beverages through Empire Wine & Spirits.
 McLane trucks can be seen on almost every highway in America.

-McLane represents the classic value investing strategy of buying into companies that provide essential services.
-In detail, Berkshire profits from retail without taking any of the risk of operating brick and mortar stores.
+McLane represents the traditional value investing strategy of buying into companies that provide essential services.
+In detail, Berkshire profits from retail without taking any of the risks of operating brick and mortar stores.
 Instead, McLane services whatever company is operating in an area.

 Oddly, Berkshire’s investment in jewelry and diamonds are usually overlooked.
-Helzberg sells a wide variety of diamonds and other jewelry through its website and stores.
+Helzberg sells various diamonds and other jewelry through its website and stores.

-In addition, to Helzberg Berkshire Hathaway owns the jewelry retailers Borsheims and Ben Bridge Jeweler.
-Uncle Warren likes jewelry because it is a small high-value product that many people buy on credit.
+In addition, to Helzberg, Berkshire Hathaway owns the jewelry retailers Borsheims and Ben Bridge Jeweler.
+Buffett likes jewelry because it is a small, high-value product that many people buy on credit.
 Consequently, diamonds generate float for Berkshire Hathaway.

 12. International Dairy Queen

-Dairy Queen is a famous American fast food brand that also operates the Orange Julius stores.
-Dairy Queen restaurants are commonplace in American small towns.
+Dairy Queen is a famous American fast food brand that operates the Orange Julius stores.
+Dairy Queen restaurants are commonplace in small American towns.
 In addition, Orange Julius franchises are a common feature of American malls.

-Dairy Queen is not as famous or as glamorous as McDonalds (NYSE: MCD) but it is profitable.
+Dairy Queen is not as famous or glamorous as Mcdonald’s (NYSE: MCD) but is profitable.
 One reason why Dairy Queen stays profitable is by avoiding urban and suburban markets with intense competition.